1972 Pulau Ubin murder: In the media

-More than 32 years after the murder of Poon Sai Im, the case of Yasin and Harun were re-enacted in Singaporean crime show True Files.
-It aired as the sixth episode of the show’s third season on 29 November 2004, and was currently viewable via meWATCH since 5 February 2016.
-Yasin’s former lawyer G Raman, and Sant Singh, the former prosecutor who prosecuted Yasin for rape, were both interviewed on-screen.
+More than 32 years after the murder of Poon, the case of Yasin and Harun was re-enacted on the Singaporean crime show True Files.
+It aired as the sixth episode of the show's third season on 29 November 2004, and was currently viewable via meWATCH since 5 February 2016.
+Yasin's former lawyer G Raman, and Sant Singh, the former prosecutor who prosecuted Yasin for rape, were both interviewed on-screen.

 G Raman, who was interviewed first, stated that he actually felt relieved that his former client, who did not intend to cause death, was being spared from the gallows, though he simultaneously felt disturbed as a life had been lost.
-He said that because of this, even if he had escaped the death penalty, Yasin would not escape the condemnation which society would hold against him for killing a person.
+He said that because of this, even if he had escaped the death penalty, Yasin would not escape the condemnation that society would hold against him for killing someone.

-Sant Singh, who was interviewed last, told the interviewers that even till today, he firmly believed that Yasin was not remorseful at all for murdering and raping Poon, from how he denied till the end that he sexually assaulted the elderly woman before he caused her to die on that night of 22 April 1972.
-He said that it was a hideous crime for raping a woman, especially an elderly woman.
+Sant Singh, who was interviewed last, told the interviewers that even till today, he firmly believed that Yasin was not remorseful at all for raping and murdering Poon, from how he denied till the end that he sexually assaulted the elderly woman before he caused her to die on that night of 22 April 1972.
+He said that it was a hideous crime for raping a woman, especially an older woman.

-In the True Files episode, a notable criminal lawyer named Subhas Anandan was also interviewed.
-Although he was not involved in the case, Subhas gave his analysis of Yasin’s case and explained the apparent differences between British law and Singaporean law (which was inherited from the British since its colonial period).
+In the True Files episode, notable criminal lawyer Subhas Anandan was interviewed and gave his analysis of Yasin's case and explained the apparent differences between British law and Singaporean law (which was inherited from the British since its colonial period).
 He stated that some countries required a motive to find a person guilty of murder, while Singapore did not need to prove any motive behind a murder to find a person guilty, as long as there is an intention to cause death or any bodily injury resulting in death.
 He stated that the Privy Council back then may have felt that Yasin never intended to cause the fatal injury and thus it cannot constitute as an offence of murder and concluded that the woman had just unfortunately died.